 Traditionally, the collection of representative samples wells is water from neither straightforward nor easily accomplished.
-Groundwater sample collection through pumping or bailing can be a source of variability through differences in sampling personnel and their individual sampling procedures, the equipment used, and ambient temporal variability in subsurface and environmental conditions.
-Manv site inspections and remedial investigations require the sampling at groundwater monitoring wells within a defined criterion of data confidence or data quality, which necessitates that the personnel collecting the samples are trained and aware of proper sample collection procedures.
+Groundwater sample collection through pumping or bailing can be a source of variability through differences in sampling personnel and their individual procedures, the equipment used, and ambient temporal variability in subsurface and environmental conditions.
+Many site inspections and remedial investigations require the sampling at groundwater monitoring wells within a defined criterion of data confidence or data quality, necessitates that the personnel collecting the samples are trained and aware of proper sample collection procedures.

-The purpose of this SOP is to provide a description of the Snap Sampler[®] passive groundwater sampling method.
+The purpose of this SOP is to provide a description of the Snap Sampler® passive groundwater sampling method.
 The method and specialized equipment is designed to minimize the impact the sampling process on groundwater chemistry.
-This is accomplished deployment throuah and passive reequilibration of the monitoring well to ambient groundwater flow and/or diffusive contaminant flux within the well/aquifer The Snap Sampler[®] method system. eliminates well purging prior to sample collection.
+This is accomplished deployment through and passive equilibration of the monitoring well to ambient groundwater flow and/or diffusive contaminant flux within the well/aquifer The Snap Sampler® method system. eliminates well purging prior to sample collection.

 As a passive groundwater sampling device, the Snap Sampler® is a proven, cost-effective alternative to well purge and low-flow sampling (Parker et al. 2011; Britt et al. 2010).
 Historical and recent research shows that most if not virtually all well screen zones exhibit ambient flow-through under natural groundwater gradients (Gillham 1982; Pankow et al. 1985; Robin and Gillham 1987; Powell and Puls 1993; Puls and Barcelona 1996; Vroblesky et al. 2001a; ASTM 2002; ITRC 2004, 2007, ASTM 2014).
-The screen sections of these wells are "naturally purged" without pumping.
-Ongoing research suggests that natural ambient flow can induce a contaminant redistribution effect within wells (Britt et al. 2011; Britt 2005, 2007, 2008; Martin-Hayden and Britt 2006; Vroblesky et al. 2006; Britt and Calabria 2008).
-This redistribution can result in a flow-weighted averaging effect in the well without purging.
-Though not all wells are thoroughly mixed, many wells show relatively narrow ranges of vertical concentrations when vertically profiled (Vroblesky et al. 2001b; Parsons 2003; Britt and Calabria 2008).
-These studies and others flow-weighted indicate contaminant concentration averaging within wells may be The Snap Sampler[®] takes common. advantage of "naturally purged" wells by capturing a whole water sample after a period of sampler deployment in the well.
+The screen sections of these wells naturally exchange formation water without pumping. research suggests that natural ambient flowthrough induces a contaminant redistribution effect within wells (Britt et al. 2011; Britt 2005, 2007, 2008; Martin-Hayden and Britt 2006; Vroblesky et al. 2006; Britt and Calabria 2008).
+This redistribution regularly results in a flow-weighted averaging effect in the well without purging.
+Though not all wells are thoroughly mixed, many wells show relatively narrow ranges of vertical concentrations vertically profiled when (Vroblesky et al. 2001b; Parsons 2003; Britt and Calabria 2008).
+These studies and others flow-weighted indicate contaminant concentration averaging within wells Sampler® The Snap common. takes advantage of these "naturally purged" wells by capturing a whole water sample after a period of sampler deployment in the well.

 Wells in poor yielding formations with slow recharge during pumping have always been problematic for pumping methods.
-Wells with short water column are also problematic for some of the same reasons.
+Wells with short water columns are also problematic for some of the same reasons.
 Passive sampling of poorly yielding wells has been suggested as a better method than purging to dryness in VOC impacted wells (McAlary and Barker 1987; Puls and Powell 1993; Puls and Barcelona 1996).
 The Snap Sampler® can be deployed in low yield and short water column wells to take advantage of this passive sampling approach.